munificent/game-programming-patterns/book/prototype.markdown

 <aside name="base">

-The pair of classes here -- `Generator` and `GeneratorFor` -- are so that you can have non-templated code that works with a Generator of any type.
+The pair of classes here -- `Generator` and `GeneratorFor` -- are so you can have non-templated code that works with a Generator of any type.
 If we only had the templated `GeneratorFor` class, there'd be no way to write code that accepts a "vanilla" generator of any kind of monster.

 `Generator` gives us that single base class that every type-specific generator is derived from.
-Code that doesn't care what kind of monster a generator emits can just use that and not have to worry about template shenanigans.
+Code that doesn't care what kind of monster a generator emits can use that and avoid needing to be templatized itself.

 </aside>